mmesiti/cr-documentation/content/writing-readme-files.md

   </details>
   ```

+  {nitpick}`(curiosity) This is an example of the fact that, if one absolutely wants that, it is legal to use HTML directly in markdown files`

 - Would you like to add a badge like this one: [![please replace with alt text](https://img.shields.io/badge/anytext-youlike-blue)](https://example.org)?

   Badge that links to a website (see also <https://shields.io/>):